-- Global Mobility is more involved in commuters management than in the previous edition: (61% in 2020/2021 versus 55% in 2018).
-Likewise, a higher proportion of respondents in this edition (34% versus 19% in 2018) indicate that global mobility was the one qualified to offer the commuter policy or practice rather than other actors, such as home-country HR or business unit.
+- Global mobility is more involved in commuter management than in the previous edition (61% in 2020-2021 versus 55% in 2018).
+Likewise, a higher proportion of respondents in this edition (34% versus 19% in 2018) indicate that global mobility is the function qualified to offer the commuter policy or practice rather than other actors, such as home-country HR or business unit.

 Participation remains open